Pre-Sumerians

 over 750 acres and is believed to have been home to up to 25,000 people.

-"cradle of civilisation" between the two great Middle Eastern rivers,
+"cradle of civilization" between the two great Middle Eastern rivers,

 the Euphrates and the Tigris.
 It was here that Babylon and Mesopotamia

-were established and the oldest known civilisation, the Sumerians, were
+were established and the oldest known civilization, the Sumerians, were

 identified to have lived around 3500BC.
 But Hamoukar is thought to have